 Single Crocheting in the back loop is easy to learn with our free stitch guide and video tutorial.
 You take a basic stitch like the single crochet and change it to be quite unique by working through the back loop of the stitch instead of both loops.

-The best part is that back loop crochet is simple to do and is a great beginner technique to dip into to expand your crochet skills.
+The best part is that the single crochet back loop crochet (sc blo) is simple to do and is a great beginner technique to dip into to expand your crochet skills.
+Working in the back loop with a single crochet will create a ridged texture that makes a crochet project look interesting and beautiful.

 Understanding Crochet Abbreviations for BL

-In crochet patterns, using this technique, you may see the back loop abbreviated or referred to as bl crochet (back loop) or plainly blo crochet (back loop only).
+In crochet patterns, using this technique, you may see the back loop abbreviated or referred to as bl crochet (back loop) or blo crochet (back loop only).
 The same goes for front loop only stitches when they are abbreviated in patterns.

 Learn more about crochet abbreviations in our guide to crochet stitch abbreviations.

-The Yarn + Crochet Hook
+The Yarn & Crochet Hook

-When you are first learning to crochet though the back loops, the best thing to do is to practice with a swatch or a small sample.
-First you will want to get your yarn ready which preferably should be a medium weight #4 yarn for new crocheters (it is easier to work with) and a corresponding crochet hook to go with your yarn.
+First you will want to get your yarn ready, which preferably should be a medium weight #4 yarn for new crocheters (it is easier to work with) and a corresponding crochet hook to go with your yarn.

 Vanna’s Choice by Lion Brand is an easy to find four weight yarn and pairs well with a 5.5 mm or 6 mm crochet hook for this crochet project.